dbrownidau/constitution/new_constitution.md

 ## 17. President

-In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the President to :
+In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the President to:

-17.1. co-ordinate and supervise the work of the office-bearers.
+17.1. co-ordinate and supervise the work of the executive committee

 17.2. generally carry out the policy of the Association.

-17.3. take the chair at any meeting of the Association or of the Committee and decide meeting procedure.
+17.3. take the chair at any meeting of the Association or of the Committee and decide meeting procedure

-17.4. the President shall promote the aims of the Association and act as official representative and spokesperson of the Association.
+17.4. the President shall promote the aims of the Association and act as official representative and spokesperson of the Association

 17.5. the President shall have an additional casting vote when chairing any meeting of the Association where a vote on any matter is drawn